xtudbxk/em-adapt-tensorflow/readme.md

 ##### 1. Download the data and model

-1. for pascal data, please referring to its [official website](http://host.robots.ox.ac.uk/pascal/VOC/).
+1. for training data, please referring to [pascal_voc](http://host.robots.ox.ac.uk/pascal/VOC/) and [SBD](http://home.bharathh.info/pubs/codes/SBD/download.html).
 Just download it and extract in the ./ .
 2. for the init.model, please referring to [EM-ADAPT](http://liangchiehchen.com/projects/Datasets.html).
 And download it and extract in the mode/ .

 For more details, you can referring to the correspond code files or leave a message in the issue.